robertpettis/pywrangling/pywrangling/README.md

 ### `create_top_charge`

 This function creates a new column 'top_charge' in the dataframe.
+Note that the charges are determined based on their sentences when defendants have a single charge.

 ```python
 df = pd.DataFrame({